Implementing Visual Editing in an existing Next.js-project

 - Starter templates

-In the interest of brevity and practicality, this article will focus on the key steps needed to implement Visual Editing without diving too deep into the underlying concepts and APIs.
+In the interest of brevity, this article will focus on the key steps needed to implement Visual Editing without diving too deep into the underlying concepts and APIs.
 However, links to further reading on these topics are provided throughout for those who wish to learn more.

 Protip